-Because of their history, subprime mortgages get a bad rap.
-But for people with weak credit histories who want to own their own homes, subprime loans are a great help.
-Of course, an alternative route is waiting a while to rebuild your credit or save a bigger down payment before applying for a conventional mortgage – a financial advisor can guide you.
-But if you are interested in taking out a subprime mortgage now, here’s what you need to know.
+Subprime mortgages often get a bad rap because of their history.
+But for people with weak credit histories who want to own their own homes, subprime loans can be a great help.
+Of course, an alternative route is waiting a while to rebuild your credit or save a bigger down payment before applying for a conventional mortgage.

-To put that into perspective, the average interest rate for a 30-year fixed-rate conventional mortgage hovered around 4.01% in 2019 (it’s even lower since the coronavirus-caused recession).
+To put that into perspective, the average interest rate for a 30-year fixed-rate conventional mortgage hovered around 4.01% in 2019.
 Compare that to interest rates for subprime mortgages, which were as high as 10% in 2019.
 Remember, interest is the cost of borrowing money.
 So the higher the rate, the more you’ll pay in the long run.
 And when calculating your mortgage payments, you’d also have to crunch property taxes and other factors.

 But that’s not all.
 Most lenders require a down payment on your mortgage.
 For conventional mortgages, it typically stretches from around 10% to 20% of the home’s purchase price.
 For subprime mortgages, that rate can go as high as 35%, though it can also go as low as 3%.
 When down payments are lower than 20%, you’ll typically have to get private mortgage insurance – or apply for an FHA, VA or USDA loan if you are eligible (more about these loan programs below).

 Following the Great Recession, subprime mortgages exist a bit differently today and they are under heavier regulations.
-But they still carry major risk.
-Below, we describe the kinds of subprime or non-prime mortgages available no .
+But they still carry major risks.
+Below, we describe the kinds of subprime or non-prime mortgages available no.

 Fixed-rate subprime mortgages: You can find subprime mortgages that lock in your interest rate for the life of the loan.
 These are similar to their conventional fixed-rate counterparts.
 But instead of 30-year terms, you’d likely find terms stretching from 40 to 50 years!
 While that arrangement can mean low monthly payments, you end up paying a lot more in interest in the long run.